SaiMonicL/PPPwn_WRT/README.md

 A method of running PPPwn on an OpenWRT-based router.

+## I AM NOT RESPONSIBLE FOR ANY BRICKED SYSTEMS IF THAT HAPPENS, USE AT YOUR OWN RISK, OR USE MODDED WARFARES ONE ##

 ## Supported Routers

 You can check to see if your router is supported [here](https://openwrt.org/toh/start).